 Reporting a Concern

-At Amicus, we believe that speaking-up is crucial to our culture and to our long-term sustainability.
+At Amicus, we believe that speaking up is crucial to our culture and to our long-term sustainability.
 It is a living example of our values.
-When something doesn’t seem right, speaking-up shows integrity and the courage to do the right thing.
+When something doesn’t seem right, speaking up shows integrity and the courage to do the right thing.
 It helps prevent mistakes and misconduct, while also promoting continuous improvement.
-It is because we care about our employees, patients, customers, and business partners that we take speak-up so seriously.
+It is because we care about our employees, patients, customers, and business partners that we take reporting concerns so seriously.